Home » Saving Money » Budgeting » Budgeting Methods » What Is The 70-20-10 Budget?

 Real estate appeals to some investors because, unlike the stock market, real estate is a tangible asset.
 It’s an actual piece of property that will theoretically always have some value.

-As a beginning in real estate, you might put some of your saved money into a real estate investment trust, or REIT.
-This is similar to investing in the stock market, but in companies that specifically work in real estate.
+As you begin with real estate, you might put some of your saved money into a real estate investment trust or REIT.
+It’s quite similar to investing in the stock market but in companies specifically working in real estate.
 The process for you as an investor is much like that of buying index funds, which is easier than buying a property and becoming a landlord.

 10% of your income is for debt payoff or giving

-In the 70-20-10 budget, the final 10% of your money is earmarked for giving.
-This may mean donations to charity or gifts to loved ones for weddings and graduations and the like.
+In the 70-20-10 budget, the final 10% of your money is earmarked for extra debt payoff.
+Or you may choose to use this 10% for giving.
+It may mean donations to charity or gifts to loved ones for weddings, graduations, and the like.

 Debt payoff

-You get to choose how to calculate this final 10% of your income.
-If you are facing a lot of debt, you could focus primarily on that rather than giving.
-In particular, if your debt comes with a high-interest rate, it’s a good idea to pay it off quickly.
+You can choose how to calculate this final 10% of your income.
+If you are facing a lot of debt, you could focus on how to pay off credit cards fast rather than giving.
+In particular, if your debt comes with a high interest rate, it’s a good idea to pay it off quickly.

 If you’ve carried a lot of debt, you probably have experienced some levels of debt stress.
-Figuring out the right game plan for you can help you get on the path to debt freedom.
+Figuring out the right game plan for you with the 70 20 10 rule can help you get on the path to living debt free.

 Debt snowball method

-One popular method for debt payoff is known as the “debt snowball.”
-Popularized by many personal finance influencers, the debt snowball means you pay off your debts in order, smallest to largest.
+One popular method for debt payoff is known as the “debt snowball worksheet.”
+Popularized by many a personal finance influencer, the debt snowball means you pay off your debts in order, from smallest to largest.

 Debt avalanche method